-The ships will arrive in downtown Bay City on Thursday, July 14 from 1:30-4:00 p.m. (approximately).
+The ships will arrive in downtown Bay City on Thursday, July 18 from 1:30-4:00 p.m. (approximately).
 Guests can purchase a Daily Admission Ticket to enter the parks at noon and watch the ships parade in.
 The parks will close to the public at 5:00 p.m.

-However, the ships will not be under sail.
-Unfortunately there is not a place to see the ships under sail from shore.
+As they arrive downtown, the ships will not be under sail.
+Unfortunately, there is not a place to see the ships under sail from shore.

 What do I need to purchase to access the festival?